 The entry requirements listed here are our typical offer for this course and should be used as a general guide.
 We operate a flexible admissions policy – this means that you could receive a lower conditional offer than the typical offer, informed by our assessment of your complementary non-academic achievements and experiences.
 For any courses that require interview or portfolio review, this may also be considered in the level of any conditional offer that follows if your application is successful.

 Access to HE Diploma

 at least three subjects, including English and maths.
 In-house equivalence tests are available for suitable candidates if these requirements have not already been achieved.

 minimum one year full-time study at HE level OR 120 CATS points at level 1 in a relevant subject area.

-The equivalent of at least two weeks' recent work experience with children, preferably in a secondary setting is required.
+- You will need the equivalent of at least two weeks' recent work experience with children, preferably in a secondary setting.

 For non-native speakers of English